sharpbrowser/SharpBrowser/README.md

 Ctrl+F		| Open search bar (Enter to find next, Esc to close)

+## System requirements

+- You need [VC++ 2015 Runtime](https://www.microsoft.com/en-in/download/details.aspx?id=48145) 32-bit and 64-bit versions

+- You need .NET Framework 4.6.

+- You need to install the version of VC++ Runtime that CEFSharp needs.
+Since we are using CefSharp 89, according to [this](https://github.com/cefsharp/CefSharp/#release-branches) we need the above versions

 ## Getting started

 1. Download the project as a ZIP from Github